 Let's talk about events.

-There was a huge uptick in virtual events because of the pandemic, and they're not going away.
 If you can master the science of running a great virtual event, it can be an awesome way to monetize an audience.
 Charging something for the event actually makes it way more likely people will show up and engage.
 In return, you can provide your attendees a ton of value.

 While a cohort course can actually feel a bit like an event, you could also do things like virtual summits, networking sessions, or mastermind groups.